How to create user in PostgreSQL

 createuser -h localhost -U postgresql_username --interactive new_username

-Let’s take an example by following the below steps:
+Let’s take an example by following the steps below:

-Open the command prompt on your computer, and type the below command to create a new PostgreSQL user ‘Danny’.
+Open the command prompt on your computer, and type the following command to create a new PostgreSQL user ‘Danny’.

 createuser -h localhost -U postgres --interactive Danny

-When you run the above command it asks for three permission that is assigned to the new user ‘Danny’, the permissions are Shall the new role be a superuser? (y/n), Shall the new role be allowed to create databases? (y/n) and Shall the new role be allowed to create more new roles? (y/n).
+When you run the above command, it asks for three permissions that are assigned to the new user ‘Danny’, the permissions are: Shall the new role be a superuser? (y/n), Shall the new role be allowed to create databases? (y/n) And shall the new role be allowed to create more new roles? (y/n).

-From the above output, what kind of permission should be assigned to the new user, depends upon you.
+Based on the above output, the type of permission to be assigned to the new user depends on you.

-To view the user, login into psql command prompt and run the below command.
+To view the user, log in to the psql command prompt and run the following command.

 \du

-In the above output, you can see the list of roles attributes to the user ‘Danny’ that you assigned while creating this user.
+In the above output, you can see the list of role attributes assigned to the user ‘Danny’ that you assigned while creating this user.

 Conclusion

-In this PostgreSQL tutorial, you have covered how to create a new user in PostgreSQL using the command createuser command with different arguments that can be used with this command.
-Also, learned how to create a new user using the interactive mode argument.
+In this PostgreSQL tutorial, you have covered how to create a new user in PostgreSQL using the createuser command with different arguments that can be used with this command, and also learned how to create a new user using the interactive mode argument.

 You may like to read: